 The Council is responsible for the other information included in the annual report.
-The other information comprises the information included on pages 1 to 12, 15 to 23, 29 to 30, 36, 41 and 88 but does not include the audited information and the disclosure requirements, and our auditor's report thereon.
+The other information comprises the information included on pages 1 to 11, 32, 35 to 39 and 46, but does not include the audited information and the disclosure requirements, and our auditor's report thereon.

-Our opinion on the audited information and our report on the disclosure requirements do not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.
+Our opinion on the audited information and our report on the disclosure requirements do not cover the other information, and we do not express any form of audit opinion or assurance conclusion thereon.